Cryostat Documentation

 Trusted TLS Certificates

 By default, Cryostat uses TLS when connecting to the user’s applications over JMX.
 In order to verify the identity of the applications Cryostat connects to, it should be configured to trust the TLS certificates presented by those applications.
-One way to do that is to specify certificates that Cryostat should trust in the spec.trustedCertSecrets property.
+Certificates can be provided through the spec.trustedCertSecrets property, and each entry may reference either a Secret or a ConfigMap in the same namespace as the Cryostat object.

 apiVersion: operator.cryostat.io/v1beta2